krogerco/gradle-convention-plugins/README.md

 The following versions are required in the version catalog:
 - **kgpJdk**: The JDK version to use when setting `jvmToolchain`.
+- **kgpJvmTarget**: Defaults to the kgpJdk version but can be overridden to set the JVM target version if different.
+- **kgpKotlinApiVersion**: The Kotlin API version to use.
+Defaults to the Kotlin Gradle Plugin version.
+- **kgpKotlinLanguageVersion**: The Kotlin language version to use.
+Defaults to the Kotlin Gradle Plugin version.

 The following versions are required in the version catalog when using Android convention plugins:
 - **kgpCompileSdk**: The SDK version the application compiles against.